-Dynavax has worldwide commercial rights to HEPLISAV-B. In addition to HEPLISAV-B, there are four other vaccines approved for the prevention of hepatitis B in the U.S.: Engerix-B and Twinrix® from GlaxoSmithKline plc (GSK), Recombivax-HB® from Merck & Co. ("Merck") and PreHevbrioTM from VBI Vaccines Inc. HEPLISAV-B is currently approved in the U.S. and the EU for the prevention of hepatitis B in adults.
+We have worldwide commercial rights to HEPLISAV-B. In addition to HEPLISAV-B, there are four other vaccines approved for the prevention of hepatitis B in the U.S.: Engerix-B and Twinrix® from GlaxoSmithKline plc (GSK), Recombivax-HB® from Merck & Co. ("Merck") and PreHevbrioTM from VBI Vaccines Inc. HEPLISAV-B is currently approved in the U.S., the EU and Great Britain for the prevention of hepatitis B in adults.
 We are also considering additional territories where it would be commercially feasible to market HEPLISAV-B.

 The largest segments of the market are concentrated in independent hospitals and clinics, integrated delivery networks, dialysis centers, public health clinics and prisons, the Departments of Defense and Veterans Affairs and retail pharmacies.
 Our promotional activity is focused on the largest accounts in each segment.
-Our field sales force of approximately 100 people are targeting customers that we believe have the highest impact on adult hepatitis B vaccine utilization in the U.S. We deploy our sales force to the physician or pharmacist level, as well as at the procurement level within respective healthcare segments where vaccines are utilized.
+Our field sales force of approximately 117 people are targeting customers that we believe have the highest impact on adult hepatitis B vaccine utilization in the U.S. We deploy our sales force to the physician or pharmacist level, as well as at the procurement level within respective healthcare segments where vaccines are utilized.
 Our primary objectives are to both increase market share, as well as increase market size over time.

 We continue to explore ways to enhance the clinical profile of HEPLISAV-B. We completed an open-label, single-arm study of a 4-dose regimen of HEPLISAV-B in adults with end-stage renal disease who are initiating or undergoing hemodialysis.
 Final immunogenicity results included a seroprotection rate of 89.3% with high levels of anti-HBs antibodies.
 Safety data showed HEPLISAV-B was well tolerated and no safety concerns were observed.
 The safety and effectiveness of HEPLISAV-B in adults on hemodialysis have not yet been established.
 This study alone, regardless of results, may not be sufficient to support a label change to include dialysis patients.
-If we do receive approval of this dosing schedule, we expect to add dialysis centers to our personal promotion efforts, which could increase our coverage of the U.S. market up to approximately 75%.
+If we do receive approval of this dosing schedule, we expect to add dialysis centers to our personal promotion efforts.
+An sBLA for HEPLISAV-B vaccination of adults on hemodialysis is currently under priority review by the FDA with a Prescription Drug User Fee Act action date planned for May 13, 2024.

-Proprietary CpG 1018 Vaccine Adjuvant
+CpG 1018 Vaccine Adjuvant

 We believe the favorable immunogenicity and safety results achieved with HEPLISAV-B utilizing our CpG 1018 adjuvant support our efforts to develop it as a broadly useful vaccine adjuvant platform.
 CpG 1018 adjuvant has an established profile for the potential development of safe and effective vaccines.
 It has a well-defined mechanism of action, targeting select immune system cells, with well-characterized effects on the immune response that mimic the immune response to naturally occurring TLR9 agonists in pathogens.
 This results in potent adjuvant activity for antibody responses.
-In HEPLISAV-B, our CpG 1018 adjuvant drives faster and consistently higher rates of seroprotection than Engerix-B, even in the elderly and populations known to be less responsive to other vaccines.
+In HEPLISAV-B, our CpG 1018 adjuvant is believed to drive faster and consistently higher rates of seroprotection than

+Engerix-B, even in the elderly and populations known to be less responsive to other vaccines.
 CpG 1018 adjuvant differentially elicits a preferred T Helper 1 (Th1) cell polarized response and drives protective antibody production.
 CpG 1018 adjuvant has a large safety database that indicates a favorable reactogenicity profile with lower reactogenicity compared to other adjuvants.